Lyme disease: Prognosis

 In Europe, about a quarter of people with Bannwarth syndrome (Lyme radiculopathy and lymphocytic meningitis) treated with intravenous ceftriaxone for 14 days an average of 30 days after first symptoms had to be retreated 3–6 months later because of unsatisfactory clinical response or continued objective markers of infection in cerebrospinal fluid; after 12 months, 64% recovered fully, 31% had nondisabling mild or infrequent symptoms that did not require regular use of analgesics, and 5% had symptoms that were disabling or required substantial use of analgesics.
 The most common lingering nondisabling symptoms were headache, fatigue, altered sensation, joint pains, memory disturbances, malaise, radicular pain, sleep disturbances, muscle pains, and concentration disturbances.
 Lingering disabling symptoms included facial palsy and other impaired movement.

 Recovery from late neuroborreliosis tends to take longer and be less complete than from early neuroborreliosis, probably because of irreversible neurologic damage.

 About half the people with Lyme carditis progress to complete heart block, but it usually resolves in a week.
 Other Lyme heart conduction abnormalities resolve typically within 6 weeks.
 About 94% of people have full recovery, but 5% need a permanent pacemaker and 1% end up with persistent heart block (the actual percentage may be higher because of unrecognized cases).
 Lyme myocardial complications usually are mild and self-limiting.
 However, in some cases Lyme carditis can be fatal.

 Recommended antibiotic treatments are effective in about 90% of Lyme arthritis cases, although it can take several months for inflammation to resolve and a second round of antibiotics is often necessary.
 Antibiotic-refractory Lyme arthritis also eventually resolves, typically within 9–14 months (range 4 months – 4 years); DMARDs or synovectomy can accelerate recovery.

 Reinfection is not uncommon.
 In a U.S. study, 6–11% of people treated for an EM rash had another EM rash within 30 months.
 The second rash typically is due to infection by a different Borrelia strain.

 Post-treatment Lyme disease syndrome

 Symptoms and prevalence

 Chronic symptoms like pain, fatigue, or cognitive impairment are experienced by 5–20% of people who contract Lyme disease, even after completing treatment.
-This is called Post-treatment Lyme disease syndrome, or PTLDS.
+This is called post-treatment Lyme disease syndrome (PTLDS).